 Mental health isn’t the only problem employees are facing at home.
 Unlike working in an office with a proper work desk and office chair, some make do with a make-shift workplace set up at home.
 Chubb’s work from home insurance plan also provides coverage for :

-- Ergonomics injury: $2,000 for surgery for injuries resulting from poor workstation setups
+- Ergonomics injury: S$2,000 for surgery for injuries resulting from poor workstation setups

-- Ergonomics prevention: $250 for on-site consultation and another $250 for new furniture recommended by an Occupational Therapist
+- Ergonomics prevention: S$250 for on-site consultation and another S$250 for new furniture recommended by an Occupational Therapist

 While this plan isn’t for you to purchase as an individual, what's stopping you from sharing this insurance policy with your HR?

-Mercer Marsh Benefits Singapore (Mercer) and Aviva have teamed up to provide their current corporate insurance plan clients an opportunity to enhance their employee insurance under a Mental Wellness Plan.
+Mercer Marsh Benefits Singapore (Mercer) and Singlife have teamed up to provide their current corporate insurance plan clients an opportunity to enhance their employee insurance under a Mental Wellness Plan.